IEEE-SaTML/2025/content/participate-cfp/content.md

 IEEE SaTML expands upon the theoretical and practical understandings of vulnerabilities inherent to machine learning (ML), explores the robustness of learning algorithms and systems, and aids in developing a unified, coherent scientific community aiming to establish trustworthy machine learning.
 Topics of interest include (but are not limited to):

-* Novel attacks on machien learning
+* Novel attacks on machine learning
 * Novel defenses for machine learning
 * Secure and safe machine learning in practice
 * Verification of algorithms and systems